 There is no need to decide between oatmeal or chocolate chip cookies, with these Oatmeal Chocolate Chip Cookies.
-They’re two cookies in one!
+They're two great cookies in one!

 These cookies keep well for days in a cookie jar.
 Not that they'll last that long :)